-According to Microsoft, Windows Sandbox is efficient as it uses an integrated kernel scheduler, smart memory management, and virtual graphics, and it’s disposable.
+According to Microsoft, Windows Sandbox is efficient because it uses an integrated kernel scheduler, smart memory management, and virtual graphics, and it’s disposable.
 The best part of the Windows Sandbox is that the sandbox gets deleted once you finish using the app.
-This means every time you run the Windows Sandbox feature, you’ll start with a clean install of Windows 10.
+This means that every time you run the Windows Sandbox feature, you’ll start with a clean install of Windows 10.

-In simple words, running Windows Sandbox is just like running another copy of your Windows 10 on a virtual machine.
-The only difference is that the feature built-in to Windows 10, and changes are not saved when you exit the Sandbox.
+In simple words, running Windows Sandbox is just like running another copy of Windows 10 on a virtual machine.
+The only difference is that the feature is built-in to Windows 10, and changes are not saved when you exit the Sandbox.

 However, the feature is currently available in Pro and Enterprise editions of Windows 10 only.
-This means that PC users running Windows 10 Home edition will have to use third-party sandbox software like Sandboxie to get the sandbox environment.
+This means that PC users running Windows 10 Home Edition will have to use third-party sandbox software like Sandboxie to get the sandbox environment.

 This post will help you to enable and disable the Windows Sandbox feature on Windows 10.

 How to turn on the ‘Windows Sandbox’ feature on Windows 10?

 Windows Sandbox features present in version 1903 and later in Windows 10 Pro and Enterprise editions only for your information.
 To run the Windows Sandbox feature requires at least 4 GB of RAM, 1 GB of free disk space, and virtualization capabilities enabled in BIOS.
 Please refer to the computer manual or contact the motherboard and processor manufacturer to check if your system supports virtualization.

 Step 1.
 Click on the Start button and type Appwiz.cpl.